March for Life and Family: May 20, 2007

 According to police statistics the second march in 2007 attracted about 600 people.
 However, organisers claimed that the number of people reached 4000.
 The march was attended by right-wing politicians such as Roman Giertych, Wojciech Wierzejski, Marian Piłka and Artur Zawisza, as well as various institutions, e.g. Fundacja Pełna Chata (Full Cottage Foundation), Grupa "Człowiek tak – homoseksualizm nie" ("Human yes – homosexuality no" Group), Bielańskie Stowarzyszenie Rodzin Wielodzietnych (Bielany Association of Families with a lot of Children).
 The march was also attended by anti-abortion activists from Germany, Italy, France, Chile, Peru and United States.

-Demonstrators held banners with slogans "Marriage only between man and woman", "A human yes – homosexuals no", "Perversion stop", "Homophobia is OK" as well as Polish national flags and crosses.
+Demonstrators held banners with slogans "Marriage only between man and woman", "A human yes – homosexuals no", "Stop Perversion", "Homophobia is OK" as well as Polish national flags and crosses.

 May 25, 2008

 The third march took place in May 2008.
-Prior to the march there were several films presented on abortion, miraculous revelation of Madonna and culture of death regarding current situation in Sweden, where same-sex marriage is to be recognised.
+Prior to the march there were several films presented on abortion, miraculous revelation of the Virgin and culture of death regarding current situation in Sweden, where same-sex marriage is to be recognised.
 There was also a lecture at the Catholic Cardinal Stefan Wyszyński University in Warsaw on abortion and methods of contraception approved by the Vatican.
 According to the police statistics there were less than 1000 demonstrators, but organisators claim that there were about 4000.